Betong, Thailand

-Betong is the southernmost town of Thailand and its location on the border with the Malaysian state of Perak makes it popular with tourists.
+Betong is the southernmost town of Thailand and is popular with Malaysian tourists, due to its location at the border with the Malaysian state of Perak.

 Etymology

 The name Betong is actually the Thai corruption of Betung.
-Its original Malay name means 'bamboo'.
+Its original Malay name means 'bamboo', more specifically dendrocalamus asper.

 History

 The town was created as a local administration unit on 30 September 1939, when the sub-district municipality (thesaban tambon) was set up.
 The town was upgraded to thesaban mueang status on 20 February 2004.

 Economy

 Tourism is the main driver of the economy of Betong, especially sex tourism.
 Mass tourism was not common to Betong until it was launched as one of Thailand's pilot targets for western tourists with the opening of its airport for commercial flights in March 2022.
 Academic Surang Artnarong has estimated that the town is home to 3,000 to 5,000 sex workers, who primarily service Malaysian tourists.
 In 2014, 466,913 foreigners visited Betong, generating 2,130 million baht in revenue.
 The number of tourist arrivals rose to 700,000 in 2016.